 Afghanistan is full of marvelous goods: gold, gems, precious fabrics and finest saffron.
 The Silk Road is at the center of many historic and miraculous stories.
 Its network of trading routes reached from Beijing to Venice with today’s Afghanistan among them.
 Caravansaries prospered and travelers sat next to bonfires listening to sagas and myths from 1001 nights.

-Afghanistan was for centuries the place desired by artists and poets.
+For centuries, Afghanistan was a place desired by artists and poets.
 Until the 1970s, it attracted travelers, expats and hippies from all over the world.

 However, back in the late 1970s a new period started.
 It was a period full of darkness and violence that lasts until today.